-Exhibit 5.8 Saddle Lane, Local Street
+Exhibit 5.8 Stillwater Lane, Local Street

 As shown in the exhibits, each of the classified roadways has some similar design characteristics, but there is some flexibility in the cross-section elements, number of lanes, and posted speed included for each category.
 As part of the LRTP planning process, the existing functional classification map was updated to reflect completed roadway projects, new connections, and future connections.
-The Federal Highway Administration (FHWA) makes the final functional classification determination.
-Figure 5-1 illustrates the updated functional classification map for the Billings Urban Area.
+Figure 5-1 illustrates the updated functional classification map for the Billings urban area.
 The functional classification map is used for local planning purposes by the MPO and does not represent the federally approved system.
-As shown in Figure 5-1, the future connections provide additional connectivity throughout the Billings Urban Area.
+A map of the federally approved system can be accessed through the MDT website.
+As shown in Figure 5-1, the future connections provide additional connectivity throughout the Billings urban area.
 The major proposed connections, listed in order of functional classification, include:

-- Freeway Connection provides an east-west connection from Interstate 94 to Highway 3, north of the Heights area and continues west of Highway 3 with a possible connection to Laurel (a study has not been completed to date) - Billings Bypass Arterial provides a connection from the junction of US 87 and Highway 312 to Interstate 90 at Johnson Lane (project currently in design and programmed for construction, Billings Bypass Environmental Impact Statement, 2014)
+- Freeway Connection provides an east-west connection from Interstate 94 to Highway 3, north of the Heights area and continues west of Highway 3 with a possible connection to Laurel (a study has not been completed to date) - Fillings Bypass Arterial provides a connection from the junction of US 87 and Highway 312 to Interstate 90 at Johnson Lane (project currently in design and programmed for construction, Billings Bypass Environmental Impact Statement, 2014)

-- Alkali Creek Road to Highway 3 Arterial (Inner Belt Loop) - provides a connection from Alkali Creek Road to Highway 3, north and west of the airport (programmed for construction, Inner Belt Loop Study, 2005) - Molt Road to Highway 3 Arterial provides a connection from Highway 3 to Molt Road (Molt Road/Highway 3 Study, 2004)
+- Alkali Creek Road to Highway 3 Arterial (Inner Belt Loop) - provides a connection from Alkali Creek Road to Highway 3, north and west of the airport (programmed for construction, Inner Belt Loop Study, 2005) - Molt Road to Highway 3 Arterial provides a connection from Highway 3 to Molt Road

+(Molt Road/Highway 3 Study, 2004)

-The 1964 Transportation Plan identified many of the roads that are in place today and planned in the future.
+The 1964 Transportation Plan (Exhibit 5.9) identified many of the roads that are in place today and planned in the future.